obtbe/blog/content/blog/higher-order-thinking-scala.md

 You want:
 1. Only unread emails
-2. From people named "Alex"
+2. From people named "Mariam"
 3. Subject in uppercase

 **Bad way (JavaScript style):**